mirrorwalleth/MirrorWalletApp/SECURITY.md

 We consider the security of our systems a top priority.
 But no matter how much effort we put into system security, there can still be vulnerabilities present.

-If you discover a security vulnerability, please use one of the following means of communications to report it to us:
+If you discover a security vulnerability, please use one of the following means of communications to report it to us by e-mail at security@mirrrorwallet.com

-- Report the security issue on our [MetaMask HackerOne](https://hackerone.com/metamask) program.

-For further questions about our security program please visit the [MetaMask Security Program](https://metamask.io/security/) page.

 Your efforts to responsibly disclose your findings are sincerely appreciated and will be taken into account to acknowledge your contributions.